albertodonato/query-exporter/README.rst

   for ``counter`` metrics, whether to increment the value by the query result, or set the value to it.

-  By default, counters are incremented by the value returned by the query.
-If this is set to ``false``, instead, the metric value will be set to the result of the query.
+  By default, counters are set to the value returned by the query.
+If this is set to ``true``, instead, the metric value will be incremented by the result of the query.

-  **NOTE**: The default will be reversed in the 3.0 release, and ``increment`` will be set to ``false`` by default.

 ``queries`` section
 ~~~~~~~~~~~~~~~~~~~